Pylons/pyramid/docs/narr/templates.rst

 and ``request``.
 One of the common needs in ZPT-based templates is to use one template's "macros" from within a different template.
 In Zope, this is typically handled by retrieving the template from the ``context``.
-But the context in :app:`Pyramid` is a resource object, and templates cannot usually be retrieved from resources.
+But the context in :app:`Pyramid` is a :term:`resource` object, and templates cannot usually be retrieved from resources.
 To use macros in :app:`Pyramid`, you need to make the macro template itself available to the rendered template by passing the macro template, or even the macro itself, *into* the rendered template.
 To do this you can use the :func:`pyramid.renderers.get_renderer` API to retrieve the macro template, and pass it into the template being rendered via the dictionary returned by the view.
 For example, using a :term:`view configuration` via a :class:`pyramid.view.view_config` decorator that uses a :term:`renderer`:

 .. code-block:: python
    :linenos: